 He offers a helpless shrug.
 “The book, it is not for this cooker.
 This one has no thermostat.”

-It’s time for a little mental rehabilitation and I retreat to the living room to let him get on with stuffing the stove’s innards – such as they are – back in their place.
+I retreat to the living room to let him get on with stuffing the stove’s innards – such as they are – back in their place.
 After some yoga deep-breathing (see photo) I return to the thermostat guru for another session of enlightenment.
 He’s screwing the instrument panel into place.

 “I will need a thermostat,” I say firmly.